TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Introduction

 While large language models (LLMs) have demonstrated remarkable abilities in generating factual responses~\citep{brown2020language,touvron2023llama,team2023gemini}, they tend to produce plausible but factually incorrect statements rather than acknowledge uncertainty when encountering questions beyond their knowledge~\citep{xu2024hallucination,zhang2023language}.
 This hallucination behavior is especially concerning in high-stakes domains (\eg, law, medicine) where inaccurate outputs can cause severe consequences~\citep{singhal2023large,xiao2021lawformer,xiong2024benchmarking}---In such scenarios, the model's capability to admit ``I don’t know” can be just as critical as providing correct information, and a truthful LLM should avoid hallucinations as much as possible.
 From this perspective, a model that answers fewer questions correctly while reliably abstaining when uncertain is far more \emph{trustworthy} than a higher-accuracy model that frequently fabricates plausible but incorrect answers.
 In high-stakes domains, such misleading answers risk doing far more harm than abstention.
 This underscores that \emph{factual accuracy alone does not necessarily guarantee truthfulness}.

-Recent works have explored teaching LLMs to admit uncertainty~\citep{cheng2024can, yang2024alignment}.
-Notably, R-Tuning~\citep{zhang2024r} trains the model on unanswerable questions with ``I don’t know’’ as the ground-truth label~\citep{song2025hallucination}.
+There has been a line of research aiming to teach LLMs to admit uncertainty~\citep{cheng2024can, yang2024alignment, huang2025confqa}.
+Recent works such as R-Tuning~\citep{zhang2024r} train the model on unanswerable questions with ``I don’t know’’ as the ground-truth label~\citep{song2025hallucination}.
 However, such methods require non-trivial annotation on model-specific datasets, leading to limited generalization or overly conservative behavior (\eg, abstaining even when the model has sufficient knowledge).
 On the other hand, lots of research efforts have sought to mitigate hallucinations by expanding the model's knowledge scope, either by updating its parametric knowledge through fine-tuning or by incorporating external information via retrieval-augmented generation (RAG)~\citep{kasai2024realtime,yang2024crag}.
 However, the retrieved documents in RAG can be noisy or even contain factually incorrect content, potentially misleading the model and posing additional challenges~\citep{wei2025instructrag}.
 Meanwhile, fine-tuning methods typically improve accuracy but can also reinforce hallucinations, particularly when the model is uncertain~\citep{kang2025unfamiliar}.
 In fact, such accuracy-driven methods inherently motivate LLMs to guess rather than abstain from answering when unsure, since the expected incentive for guessing an answer is always higher than that from abstention by design~\citep{Kalai2025why}.
 As a result, existing approaches remain deficient in training truthful LLMs that can both provide accurate answers and acknowledge uncertainty.